STA601-F21/Course-Website/content/policies.md

 The objective of the lab assignments is to give you more hands-on experience with Bayesian data analysis.zhuoqun.wang@duke.edu Come learn a concept or two and some R from the TAs and then work on the computational part of the homework assignments.
 Lab attendance is not mandatory, however, each lab assignment should be submitted in timely fashion on the due date.
 You are REQUIRED to use R Markdown to type up your lab reports.

 #### Quizzes
-<font color="darkred">There will be one quiz in February.
-See the website for the exact date.
-There will be no make-ups for the quiz.</font>
+There will be two quizzes, both timed and online.
+Students will be able to take the quiz within any one-hour slot in a 24-hour window.
+Detailed instructions on the quizzes will be made available later.

 #### Midterm Exam
-The midterm exam will hold either March 4 or March 6 (March 6 is the current tentative date).
-See the course schedule for the updated date for the midterm exam closer to the end of February.
-After the midterm, you will be given a midterm grade assessing your overall performance.
-If you are an undergraduate, this will also be sent to the registrar.
-Note that this does not go on your transcript, with the main purpose being to let you know how you are doing in the class.
+There will be a midterm exam on July 17.
+Students will be able to take the midterm within any two-hour slot in a 24-hour window.
+Soon after the midterm, you will be given a midterm grade assessing your overall performance.
+Note that the main purpose of this is to let you know how you are doing in the class.
+Detailed instructions on the midterm will be made available later.

 #### Final Exam
-If you miss any of the quizzes or midterm, your grade will depend more on the final exam score since there are no make-up exams.
+There will be a final exam, which you will be able to take between August 7 and August 9.
+If you miss any quiz or the midterm, your grade will depend more on the final exam score since there are no make-up exams.
 You cannot miss the final exam!
-Detailed instructions on the final exam will be made available later.
+Students will be able to take the final within any three-hour slot in a 48-hour window.
+Detailed instructions on the final will be made available later.

 ### Late Submission Policy

-- Generally, you will lose 50% of the total points on each homework if you submit within the first 24 hours after it is due, and 100% of the total points if you submit later than that.
+- You will lose
+  + 25% of the total points on each problem set if you submit within the first 24 hours after it is due,

-    <font color="darkred">However, starting March 23, you will lose 25% of the total points on each homework if you submit within the first 24 hours after it is due, 50% of the total points if you submit within the first 48 hours after it is due, and 100% of the total points if you submit later than that.</font>
+  + 50% of the total points if you submit within the first 48 hours after it is due, and
+  + 100% of the total points if you submit later than that.

-    <font color="darkred">In addition, you will lose 50% of the total points on each lab exercise if you submit within the first 24 hours after it is due, and 100% of the total points if you submit later than that.</font>
+	In addition, you will lose
+	+ 50% of the total points on each lab exercise if you submit within the first 24 hours after it is due, and
+	+ 100% of the total points if you submit later than that.

-- You will lose 100% of the total points on quizzes, midterms and final exams if do not show up to take them or submit later than the due dates.
+- You will lose 100% of the total points on quizzes, midterms and final exams if you miss the dates/times.

 ### Auditing
-<font color="darkred">Students who audit this course will be expected to get an ``S'' grade.</font>
+Students who audit this course will be expected to complete most of the graded work with the goal of getting an overall score of at least 70%; you will only need to complete enough graded work to get to 70%.
+You are also expected to watch the videos, go through the readings, and generally, participate like everyone else.
+You must contact the instructor in advance if you wish to audit the course.

 ### Academic integrity: